dherzey/Forage_Virtual_Internship/Quantium/README.md

     return measures
 ```
 With our measurements, we can further compare each store to our trial stores by calculating their correlation and the difference between their measurements.
-The following `correlation()` and `magnitude_distance()` functions will calculate for these measurement, respectively.
+The following `correlation()` and `magnitude_distance()` functions will calculate for these measurements, respectively.
 ```python
 def correlation(t_store_nbr, c_store_nbr, columns, measures) -> pd.DataFrame:
     """